nus-cs3281/2024/students/domoberzin/knowledge.md

 ### Hibernate

-As part of the `v9-migration`, I had to familiarise myself with the Hibernate ORM
+As part of the `v9-migration`, I had to familiarise myself with the Hibernate ORM.
+It is my first time using Hibernate ORM, as I was only familiar with the Eloquent ORM from Laravel, as well as the ORM from Django.
+ORMs are extremely beneficial as they essentially translate between data representations used in the application and those in the database.
+It also makes your code more readable as it simplifies complex queries and makes transitioning between various database engines seamless, should the need arise.

 Aspects Learnt:

 - Learnt the fundamentals of Object-Relational Mapping (ORM), enabling the conversion of data between the database and object-oriented programming languages, in particular Java
 - Usage of `persist` and `merge` to insert or update an entity respectively
 - Learnt about Hibernate's internal caching mechanisms
+- Managing transactions

 Resources
 - [GeeksForGeeks Article on Hibernate Caching](https://www.geeksforgeeks.org/hibernate-caching/)